Reviews You Can Rely On

 What Size and Weight Limit Do You Need?

 Hammocks come in many shapes and sizes, with some hammocks large enough to accommodate up to two people.
-If you are especially tall or you prefer a spacious wrap, you will want to take a careful look at the dimensions.
-If you plan to snuggle with a child or friend, check the weight limit to confirm it's enough to support you safely.
+If you are especially tall or prefer a spacious wrap, take a close look at the dimensions.
+If you plan to snuggle with a child or friend, check the weight limit to confirm it can support you safely.

 So many choices can confuse decision-making, if you haven't already done a deep dive into what you need specifically.